tarides/ocaml-eglot/README.md

 option`:

-- `ocaml-eglot-search` searches for a value by its type or polarity (the search type is defined by the input query)
+- `ocaml-eglot-search` searches for a value by its type or polarity to included in the current buffer (the search type is defined by the input query)
+- `ocaml-eglot-search-definition` searches for a value definition by its type or polarity (the search type is defined by the input query)
+- `ocaml-eglot-search-definition-in-current-window` search definition and jump to the result into the current window
+- `ocaml-eglot-search-definition-in-new-window` search definition and jump to the result into a new window
+- `ocaml-eglot-search-declaration` searches for a value declaration by its type or polarity (the search type is defined by the input query)
+- `ocaml-eglot-search-declaration-in-current-window` search declaration and jump to the result into the current window
+- `ocaml-eglot-search-declaration-in-new-window` search declaration and jump to the result into a new window

 ![Search Example](media/search.gif)